Animal Services officers prioritize calls that involve an immediate threat to humans, or for injured animals as follows:

 Abuse and/or neglect convictions are subject to fines and/or imprisonment.

-A. Lying and filing a false report or urgency could take Animal Services away from a legitimate emergency.
+Providing false information to an Animal Services Employee is a violation of County Code that can result in a fine of up to $1,000.
+Lying and filing a false report or urgency could take Animal Services away from a legitimate emergency.
 This could result in pets, children and adults getting injured.
 Criminal charges may also be pursued.

 It is your legal obligation to bring all trapped domestic animals (dogs and cats) to the animal shelter in the jurisdiction within which the animal is trapped.

 Animal Services is required by law to do a dog bite investigation, fill out a bite report and observe animals that have bitten a human where the bite broke the skin.
 In Oregon, when a dog, cat or ferret bites a person, it must be placed in observation for 10 days.
 During the observation period, the animal must be quarantined from other animals or people who do not live in the home, and can only go outside to use the bathroom.
 Observation might be required at the animal shelter, a veterinary clinic or your home.

 It is NOT against any law in Washington County to own a pit bull or any other type of dog.
 As long as the owner complies with animal ordinances he/she may own any breed of canine.

 If you have a continuing problem with a neighbor’s loose dog and chasing you, get to safety and call Animal Services.
 If the dog is out when one of our officers arrives on the scene, the officer may impound the dog.
 In addition, the officer may speak with the dog owner/keeper or cite the owner/keeper.
 The officer will take any action he/she deems necessary when arriving on the scene.

 Yes, as a dog caregiver or keeper you can be held responsible for the activity of the animal and can receive citations.
 Work with the dog and your roommate to find a way to control the dog.

 Animal Services responds to livestock concerns in which a dog is believed to have injured, chased, or killed any livestock.
 The owner of the livestock that has been damaged by any dog may take action against the owner of the dog.
 This action is considered a civil matter between the livestock owner and the dog owner.
 Animal Services will respond to a call when a dog is in the livestock yard/barn.

 Often when two neighbors get together and discuss why the dog is barking, the problem is taken care of without legal process.
 Making the dog owner aware of the situation usually solves the problem.